Rep. Bob Good files for recount in Virginia GOP congressional primary - WTOP News

 U.S. Rep. Bob Good, R-Va., one of Congress’ most conservative members, filed a petition Thursday for a recount after state election officials say he narrowly lost a primary last month to a challenger backed by former President Donald Trump.

-The Good campaign said it filed the recount petition in Goochland County outside of Richmond.
-The campaign had the option of filing in any courthouse within the sprawling 5th Congressional District, which he has represented since 2021.
+The Good campaign filed the recount petition in Goochland County outside of Richmond.

 “We’ve been overwhelmed by the outpouring of support for the campaign to move ahead with the recount process.
 In the meantime, Congressman Good will continue serving his constituents and fighting for reduced spending, secure borders, and our constitutional freedoms,” the campaign said in an emailed statement.

-Note: An earlier version of this story incorrectly stated that Good had the option to file his petition in any of the jurisdictions within the 5th Congressional District.